PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 **Overview**

 ABP Framework is a modular framework that provides a set of reusable components and services.
-It highly values **DDD**.
+It highly values **domain-driven design** (**DDD**).
 It provides a set of DDD building blocks, such as aggregate roots, entities, repositories, and domain services.
 It also provides a set of base classes and interfaces that can be used to implement these building blocks.
 Here are some key features of ABP Framework:

 * **Microservice compatible**: ABP Framework is designed to build microservices.
 Each service is a separate application that can be deployed independently.
 They can use different databases.
 These services can communicate with each other using HTTP REST APIs or distributed events.
 APB Framework offers a built-in distributed event bus that enables services to integrate with RabbitMQ to publish and consume distributed events.

 * **Modular architecture**: ABP offers a modular architecture that enables developers to create reusable application modules, integrate with application lifecycle events, and define dependencies between core components of their system.
 This allows for greater flexibility and scalability, enabling businesses to create more efficient and effective applications.
-Many features of ABP Framework are implemented as modules and delivered as NuGet packages.
+Many features of ABP Framework are implemented as modules and delivered as ``NuGet`` packages.
 You can easily add or remove modules to meet your requirements.

 * **DDD**: ABP Framework can help developers implement DDD-based layered architectures.
 It provides a startup template that implements the DDD architecture.
 You can use the predefined base classes, services, and interfaces to develop your application following the DDD principles.
 It also provides a detailed documentation that explains how to implement DDD-based architectures.

 * **Multi-tenancy support**: ABP Framework can help you build **Software-as-a-Service** (**SaaS**) applications.
 It provides multi-tenancy support out of the box.
 You can easily enable multi-tenancy in your application by adding a few lines of code.

 * **Authentication and authorization**: ABP Framework offers a rich set of authentication and authorization features.
-It can integrate with external identity providers, such as IdentityServer and OpenIddict.
+It can integrate with external identity providers, such as ``IdentityServer`` and ``OpenIddict``.
 It also provides a built-in role-based permission system.
 You can easily define your own roles and permissions to control access to your application.

 * **Audit logging**: ABP Framework can automatically log all the operations and data changes performed by users and applications.
 It can also log the exceptions and errors that occur in your application.
 You can easily configure the audit logging for auditing purposes.